Frequently Asked Questions About XEOMIN

-XEOMIN (zeo-min) is a prescription neuromodulator that is injected into muscles or glands and used to treat adults with blepharospasm, upper limb spasticity, cervical dystonia, and chronic sialorrhea.1 The FDA approved XEOMIN in 2018 for use in adults with chronic sialorrhea, 2015 in adults with upper limb spasticty, and 2010 in adults with cervical dystonia and blepharospasm (who have been previously treated with Botox).
-In 2019, XEOMIN was approved for use in adults with blepharospasm who had not previously been treated with Botox.
-The active ingredient in XEOMIN is a type of botulinum toxin called incobotulinumtoxinA.1
+XEOMIN (zeo-min) is a prescription neuromodulator that is injected into muscles or glands and used to treat adults with upper limb spasticity, cervical dystonia, blepharospasm, or chronic sialorrhea.1 The active ingredient in XEOMIN is a type of botulinum toxin called incobotulinumtoxinA.1

 XEOMIN is a unique, first-line treatment option that is FDA-approved for adults with upper limb spasticity, cervical dystonia, blepharospasm, and chronic sialorrhea.1